DenisHooke/create-react-app-module/README.md

 ## Folder structure

-After creation, your project should look like this:
+After creation, your project should looks like this:

 ```
 my-app/